[ Litepaper ]

 We prefer widely analyzed families and published standards where possible.

-Signature sizes (intuition)
+Signature schemes and wire sizes

-Falcon-512 ≤ 666 B (max) Practical max-size bound used in common integration patterns.3
+Falcon-512 ≤ 666 B Consensus layer only.
+Practical max-size bound.3

 What we're actively exploring